 - Identify a tiny segment that you can dominate

 - Win 50% or more from that “beachhead” segment.

 - Keep expanding into adjacent segments until you become a market leader.

-Isn’t this another way of saying “limit work in progress, get focussed onto a few things only and finish fast what you’ve started”?
+Isn’t this another way of saying “limit work in progress, get focussed on a few things only, and finish fast what you’ve started”?